Lantern is at the vanguard of utilizing evidence-based practices in supportive housing.

 Lantern’s model is one of impact-oriented, evidence-based programming, comprising high quality staff training by program experts, rigorous monitoring of staff and organizational practices to ensure fidelity to proven programs, and robust data analysis to understand our programs’ impact on homelessness.

-We currently offer our clients five different evidence-based interventions:
+We currently offer our clients eight different evidence-based interventions:

-- SSI/SSDI Outreach, Access, and Recovery, to increase income: Lantern’s Health & Wellness Coordinators use SOAR to assist eligible residents in qualifying for disability income benefit programs that ensure they have the income needed for daily living.
+- Lantern Health and Wellness Coordinators employ a proven model called SSI/SSDI Outreach, Access, and Recovery (SOAR) to assist eligible residents in accessing disability income benefit programs that improve their quality of life and ensure they have the income needed to support their permanent housing costs.